Animal Core

 One common feature of the history of patients with alcoholic hepatitis (AH) is binge drinking superimposing habitual chronic drinking.
 We have incorporated this binge drinking into the HCFD ad lib-alcohol iG hybrid feeding model (Hybrid HCFD+Alc).
 For this modeling, alcohol iG infusion was withdrawn for 5~6 hr and a binge bolus dose (3.5~5g/kg) of ethanol was given weekly from the 2nd week during the hybrid feeding.
 By 8 weeks, approximately 50% of mice develop a varying degree of AH histologically characterized by infiltration of PMN around necrotic hepatocytes or lipogranuloma.
 This pathology is associated with 40-80 fold increases in myeloperoxidase (Mpo), Gro (Cxcl1), and osteopontin (Spp) mRNA in the liver.
 Further microarray analysis reveals 8 of the top 10 upregulated genes in these livers are neutrophil-related, confirming the histological evidence of AH.
 Further, clinical features of AH are also reproduced, including hypoalbuminemia, hyperbilirubinemia, and splenomegaly.

-Composite physiologic and pathologic data of these different versions of the iG model produced by the Core in 2014, are summarized below.
+Updated composite physiologic and pathologic data of these different versions of the iG model produced by the Core, are summarized below.

 1. Tsukamoto H, Mkrtchyan H, Dynnyk A. Intragastric ethanol infusion model in rodents.
 L.E.
 Nagy (ed).
 Alcohol: Methods and Protocols.
 Humana Press, p33-48, 2008